D2r3a/HRV_seizireDetection/README.md

 # HRV_seizireDetection
-in this repository i shared the preprocessing and machine learning for seizure detection notebook
+In this repository I shared the preprocessing and machine learning for seizure detection notebooks